 - Society for the Psychological Study of Social Issues

 - The Psychology of Women and Equalities Section of the British Psychological Society

 - Association of Women in Psychology

 My module, Feminist Social Psychology PSYC3549, runs in the second semester of third year. teach on a range of modules and programmes, including Research Skills 1, 2, and 3, Social Psychology, Psychology at Leeds, and Advanced Social Psychology.
-I also lead the Research in the Psychology of Student Education Group.
+I am a member of the research group, Research in the Psychology of Student Education Group.

 2022 University Early Career Teching Award, University of Leeds